CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Login-to-CloudLabs-readme.md

     <kbd> ![](media/image2.png) </kbd>

-5. Enter the credentials provided to you via email.
+5. Enter the credentials provided to you via email and process with **Sign in**

     <kbd> ![](media/image3.png) </kbd>